osg-htc/docs/docs/data/frontier-squid.md

 2. If you are setting up a new resource, set `Active: false`.
     Only set `Active: true` for a resource when it is accepting requests and ready for production.

+3. By default registered squids will be monitored by WLCG.
+This is strongly recommended even for non-WLCG sites so operations experts can help with diagnosing problems.
+However, if a site declines monitoring, that can be indicated by adding `Monitored: false` directly below `ID`.
+Registration is still important for the sake of excluding squids from worker node failover monitors.

-If you are running a WLCG site, a few hours after a squid is registered and marked `Active`,
+A few hours after a squid is registered and marked `Active` (and not marked `Monitored: false`),
 [verify that it is monitored by WLCG](https://twiki.cern.ch/twiki/bin/view/LCG/WLCGSquidRegistration#Verify_monitor).

 ## Reference